oma3dao/iwps-rfp/iwps-rfp.md

 Rationale:  This requirement streamlines the teleportation process and gives Users the feeling of an interconnected metaverse.

+#### 4.10.
+IWPS SHOULD allow a User to understand the privacy policy of the Destination Platform before initiating the teleportation.

+#### 4.11.
+IWPS SHOULD allow a User to understand the intellectual property policy of the Destination Platform before initiating the teleportation.

+#### 4.12.
+IWPS SHOULD allow a User to understand the requirements of launching the Destination Platform, including client software downloads, registration, and native token ownership, before initiating the teleportation.

+#### 4.13.
+IWPS SHOULD standardize legal agreements that gives Platforms flexibility but at the same time allows Users to understand the implications without having to read the full agreement (e.g.- Apache 2 is well understood).

 ### 5. Messaging System Requirements

 This section outlines the essential requirements for messaging systems that IWPS will rely on for communication across various Platforms, applications, and devices.
 The requirements definitions aim to ensure IWPS runs on secure messaging systems with enough flexibility to meet compatibility requirements.
 Each subsection is designed to address a different aspect of communication, ranging from intradevice messaging to secure Internet-based communication, thereby ensuring a robust and adaptable messaging systems that IWPS can rely on.